 Sleep apnea is a common condition that arises with obesity during pregnancy.
 It is a severe condition that increases your risk of preeclampsia—as such, getting an evaluation and treatment from a specialist is vital once you display the signs.
 It would be best to watch out for signs of loud snoring, gasping for air while asleep, hypersomnia, insomnia or frequent morning headaches.

-Blood sugar monitoring is crucial for obese pregnancies.
+Blood sugar monitoring is crucial for getting pregnant overweight or obese.
 Your doctor will check your glucose levels between 24 and 28 weeks of pregnancy.
 If your BMI is 30 or higher, you are likely to have the first test during your prenatal visit.
 Another test will be conducted during your second trimester to ensure your glucose levels are still within range.
 If you have high glucose levels, a maternal-fetal medicine specialist can advise on the best precautions to take.

 Special Fetal Ultrasound